perturber/StableEMRIFisher/README.md

 ### Development Installation with Conda/Pip

-If you prefer traditional package managers:
+If you prefer old-school package managers:

 ```bash
 # Create and activate environment (Python 3.10+ required)